vivianknee/FastPages/_posts/2022-09-07-codeorg-quiz.md

 ## 5. Algorithm Implementation

 ## 6. Testing/Debugging
 One problem that I ran into was getting my code to output the final number of attempts the user needed to complete the quiz.
 At first, I wasn't sure how to print strings as well as variables in one block.
 I also wasn't sure how to change the text every time depending on different user performance.
 To solve this problem, I used multiple addition operator blocks to put multiple variables into one block.
-I set each variable to either a string or my "attempts" variable.
+I set each variable to either a string or my `attempts` variable.
 My final code was this:

 <img src ="https://github.com/vivianknee/FastPages/blob/master/images/finalscore.PNG?raw=true" width="440" height="270">